morrisond23/CSC6301/README.md

 # Project 6

-This repository contains the work submitted as Project 6 in the class CSC6301.
+This repository contains the work submitted as Project 6 for the class CSC6301.
 This includes the .java files for projects 4 and 5.

 I debated how to best show both projects, as Project 5 is based on Project 4.
 I originally tried storing both projects as the history of a single .java file that changed names, but I didn't like how it wasn't displayed obviously that I had uploaded both projects.
 I then decided to contain the two projects in their own individual folders.